-Australia cruise to win over Sri Lanka
+Australia cruise home against Sri Lanka

-T20 World Cup: Australia cruise to victory over Sri Lanka to keep 100% record
+T20 World Cup: Australia thrash Sri Lanka to maintain 100% record

 Last updated on .From the section Cricket